Living in Moldova

 "Foreigners (men) are very well tolerated by the feminine population and quite bad tolerated by men.
 They see this more as a competition: who is better?
 If you are just a normal guy (as a foreigner), who does not involve in conflicts, this means that you will be fine.
 Gays are not tolerated.
 Blacks are tolerated, but you will see just 0.000001% from the population," said another expat in Chisinau.

 "The people are remarkably homogeneous.
 Be prepared for unabashed stares if you don't fit the typical mold.
-A lot of people judge based on appearance, but are willing to make friends regardless, and a friend will stick by you no matter what," remarked another in Chisinau.
+A lot of people judge based on appearance, but are willing to make friends regardless, and a friend will stick by you no matter what," added another expat who made the move to Chisinau.

 About the Author